MotusWTS/motusServer/inst/doc/status_api.md

          Sort order for this item is descending by `day`.
 For a Lotek receiver, `countFS` is not meaningful because files span multiple days, so it is set to the same value as `countDB`.

+### get_receiver_file ###

+   get_receiver_file (serno, fileID, authToken)

+   - return: a text file; for this API call, the reply has headers that a browser will interpret as if a file were being downloaded.

+     - `serno`: receiver serial number
+     - `fileID`: integer file ID for that receiver

+     Note: to minimize server resources used for this API call, files are transmitted as they appear in the file repository (i.e. either uncompressed as `.txt` or compressed as `.txt.gz`).
+     Additionally, the `Content-Encoding` header for a .gz file is given as `gzip`, which means a web browser will automatically decompress the file before saving it.
+     Either way, the user ends up with an uncompressed text file whose name ends in `.txt`, **not in `.txt.gz`**

 ### get_receiver_info ###

    get_receiver_info (serno, authToken)